-We can only accept applications with no missing information.
-Complete applications must include ALL of the following:
+Complete applications must include all of the following:

-- All sections (excepting Section 6) must be complete and signed by the applicant.
+- All sections (except Section 6) must be complete and signed by the applicant.

-- Section 6 must be completed and signed by your certified arborist or registered professional forester.
+- Section 6 must be completed and signed by forestry professional (certified arborist, forester, etc)

 - Itemized quote for all eligible costs for tree removal must be attached.